awaan05/awaan05/README.md

 - 👋 Hi, I’m Awaan Nisar
-- I like Apple a lot!
-Currently learning iOS Development.
+- Currently learning iOS Development.
 - I want to create apps for different Apple platforms which meets the Apple's user interface guidelines.
 - I'm also intrested in problem solving and learning DSA using Swift.